Yash03030303/Job-Portal/README.md

   Employers can post detailed job openings with requirements and deadlines.

 - **Job Search & Filtering**
-  Job seekers can search and filter jobs by location, type, and industry.
+  Job seekers can search and filter jobs by location, type and industry.

 - **Application Management**
-  Job seekers can apply for jobs, and employers can review, shortlist, and manage applications.
+  Job seekers can apply for jobs, and employers can review, shortlist and manage applications.

 - **User Profiles**
-  Job seekers can create detailed profiles with resumes, skills, and contact info.
+  Job seekers can create detailed profiles with resumes, skills and contact info.
 Employers can maintain company profiles.

 - **Responsive Design**
-  Optimized UI for desktops, tablets, and mobile devices.
+  Optimized UI for desktops, tablets and mobile devices.

 ## 🛠️ Tech Stack